-Kaduja is a product designed for dough rising, baking, and storage, with the aim of rekindling the tradition of homemade bread.
-By addressing the pervasive issue of bread waste – responsible for 44% of Europe’s food waste – Kaduja offers a sustainable solution that emphasises responsible consumption while preserving culinary heritage.
+Kaduja is a product designed for dough rising, baking and storage, with the aim of rekindling the tradition of homemade bread production.
+By focusing on the pervasive issue of bread waste, which accounts for 44% of Europe’s food waste, Kaduja offers a sustainable approach to reducing food wastage, emphasising responsible consumption while preserving culinary heritage.

-It consists of two 3D-printed ceramic vessels that guide users through all three stages of bread making, making the process accessible even to inexperienced bakers.
-For dough rising, the vessel that functions as a lid is combined with a cotton kitchen cloth.
-While the dough rises, the second vessel, serving as the base, is preheated in the oven.
-Once ready, the dough is transferred to the preheated base and covered with the lid, which is filled with water.
-The steam released during baking creates a loaf that is crunchy on the outside and soft on the inside.
-After baking, the bread can be stored directly in the vessels.
+It consists of two 3D-printed ceramic vessels that provide an ideal experience during all three stages of bread making, making the process easy even for inexperienced bakers.
+For dough rising, the vessel that acts as the lid is used in combination with a cotton kitchen cloth.
+While the dough rises, the second vessel, which serves as the base, is preheated in the oven.
+When the dough is ready, it is transferred to the preheated base and covered with the lid filled with water.
+The use of water during baking results in a loaf that is crunchy on the outside, yet soft on the inside.
+After baking, the bread can be stored in the vessels.

-Thanks to 3D clay printing technology, each loaf baked in Kaduja bears a distinctive layered pattern, characteristic of the process.
+Due to the 3D clay printing technology, bread baked in Kaduja bears a distinctive pattern created by the layering process inherent to this technology.
 Since bread making requires breathable materials, natural clay was chosen.
-The vessels remain unglazed, allowing the clay’s natural ability to regulate moisture to enhance the baking and storage experience.
-Furthermore, the technology encourages small-batch production, ensuring just the right number of pieces are made as needed—discouraging mass production and supporting sustainable practices.
+The process avoids glazing, allowing the clay’s natural ability to regulate moisture to enhance the baking experience.
+Additionally, the technology encourages small-batch production, creating just the right amount of pieces as needed at a given time, thus discouraging mass production.

 Credits